-While our business has always been green we have made some recent improvement and a proud that say that we now hold a Silver Green Tourism award.
+Whilst our business has always been green, we have made some recent improvements and are proud to be holders of the Green Tourism Gold Award.

 Here’s what WE to do.

 Laundry is done ‘in house’ with A+++ rated machine.
-The house has Solar Panels so largely runs off-grid during the day time which is when the washing is done which reduces our energy consumption.
+The house has Solar Panels so largely runs off-grid during the day time which is when the washing is done, reducing our energy consumption.

 Refillable Ecover cleaning products are provided for guest use and used during change over.
 These products are kinder to the environment and have also significantly reduced our plastic usage